thrilokhs/Gmail-compose/Readme.md

 4. Eclipse
 5. TestNG

-Gmail has restrictions to sign in if the browser is launched with selenium.
+Gmail has RESTRICTIONS to sign in if the browser is launched with selenium.
  As a workaround, I have used to login to a app that supports "login With Google" to create a google session and later launch the gmail home page directly.

 FRAMEWORK DESIGN: